Introduction

 Definition of KPIs

-KPIs are specific, measurable values that demonstrate how effectively a project is achieving its key objectives.
-They serve as a compass, guiding project teams towards their goals.
+Key performance indicators, often referred to as KPIs, are specific, measurable values that show how effectively a project or initiative is achieving its key objectives.
+KPIs are used as a guide to keep a project team on track and moving towards its goals.

 Difference between metrics and KPIs

-While all KPIs are metrics, not all metrics are KPIs.
-Metrics are general measurements, whereas KPIs are critical indicators directly tied to project success.
+All KPIs are metrics, but not all metrics are KPIs.
+Metrics are a broad set of measurements that projects and organisations can use to measure their performance.
+KPIs are a subset of metrics and are critical performance indicators directly linked to a project’s success.

 Types of KPIs in project management